 - introducing babies to formula, solid foods, or new foods

-- other dietary situations, such as drinking too much milk, not enough water (dehydration), or taking in too much fiber
+- other dietary situations, such as drinking too much milk, not enough water, or taking in too much fiber

-Children may also deal with constipation if they wait too long to go to the bathroom or hold their poop for some other reason (for example, fear of using the bathroom at preschool).
-In these cases, you might try encouraging your little one to use the bathroom after meals for at least 10 minutes to get things more regular.
+Children may also deal with constipation if they wait too long to go to the bathroom or hold their poop for some other reason (for example, fear of using the bathroom at school).
+In these cases, you might try encouraging them to use the bathroom after meals for

-Call your pediatrician if your child’s constipation doesn’t respond to home remedies (eating “P“ foods, drinking more water, going to the bathroom more frequently, etc.) after 2 to 3 weeks.
-Your doctor may suggest certain medications, suppositories, or an enema.
-And be sure to call if your little one shows other signs of food sensitivities or intolerances, like gas, nausea, or bloating.
+Talk with your pediatrician if your child’s constipation doesn’t respond to home remedies after 2 to 3 weeks.
+Your pediatrician may suggest certain medications, suppositories, or an enema.
+Also let them know if your child shows other signs of food sensitivities or intolerances, like gas, nausea, or bloating.

 Your poop tells a story about your health.
-Pebble poop bowel movements can be a signal that your stool is very dry and breaking apart in your intestine before coming out.
+Pebble poop bowel movements can signal that your stool is very dry and breaking apart in your intestine before coming out.

-Most of the treatments are the same as those for other constipation symptoms, including drinking more water, increasing physical activity, and changing your dietary fiber intake.
+As with other constipation symptoms, treatment includes drinking more water, increasing physical activity, and changing your dietary fiber intake.